dapr/python-sdk/daprdocs/content/en/python-sdk-docs/python-client.md

 ### Invoke a service

-The Dapr Python SDK provides a simple API for invoking services via either HTTP or gRPC.
+The Dapr Python SDK provides a simple API for invoking services via either HTTP or gRPC (deprecated).
 The protocol can be selected by setting the `DAPR_API_METHOD_INVOCATION_PROTOCOL` environment variable, defaulting to HTTP when unset.
+GRPC service invocation in Dapr is deprecated and GRPC proxying is recommended as an alternative.

 ```python
 from dapr.clients import DaprClient